Nwsheats/README-Generator/README.md

 ## License

-This application is utilizing the following License: MIT
+This application is utilizing the following License: None